 UFOs Buzz Harbor Beach

-1994 – “I know what I saw and I’ll never forget it.”
+1994 – “I know what I saw, and I’ll never forget it.”
 Violet O’Neil of Harbor Beach recalled in a letter to the editor what she witnessed in December 1944 at 4:15 a.m. when, over the lake two miles south of Harbor Beach, she noticed a bright, sparkling light about the size of a softball.
-“This strange light fascinated me so much, I couldn’t take my eyes from it.
-It moved very slowly going south and gaining altitude as it went.
+“This strange light fascinated me so much I couldn’t take my eyes off it.
+It moved very slowly, going south and gaining altitude as it went.
 After about an hour, it stood still, seemed to turn and face the shore (and me).
 It got brighter and seemed to be traveling west—it was frightening.
 I became a little more nervous.
-Soon it began to bob around and jerked like it was hanging from the end of a string.
+Soon it began to bob around and jerk like it was hanging from the end of a string.
 I believe this is when it turned and started to move toward the south again.

-Beyond reported sightings of strange items in the sky, sometimes strangeness was found on the ground as well.
-In 1995, the question of whether aliens were “stalking the Thumb” was posed in numerous publications including the Detroit News, Bay City Times, Port Huron Times Herald, and Huron Daily Tribune after “an unusual configuration in a cornfield near Filion” was discovered.
-Debbie Oglenski of the Harbor Beach Times visited the site in person and was somewhat unnerved by the strangeness of the situation, but the corn had been combined so there was little to see.
+Beyond reported sightings of strange items in the sky, sometimes strangeness was also found on the ground.
+In 1995, the question of whether aliens were “stalking the Thumb” was posed in numerous publications, including the Detroit News, Bay City Times, Port Huron Times Herald, and Huron Daily Tribune, after “an unusual configuration in a cornfield near Filion” was discovered.
+Debbie Oglenski of the Harbor Beach Times visited the site in person and was somewhat unnerved by the strangeness of the situation, but the corn had been combined, so there was little to see.
 Regardless, she said, “The skies in Huron County will never look the same to many of us again.”

 What do our readers think?
 Could there be some truth to these accounts?
 Or could they be dreams or the result of exhaustion or stress?
 Do you have stories of your own to tell of strange things in the sky?
 We will gladly keep any stories anonymous if requested.